waggle-sensor/eWaggle/README.md

 # eWaggle Module

-eWaggle is a module aimed at Arduino-like systems which provides simple interfaces for interacting with the Waggle platform.
+`eWaggle` is a module aimed at Arduino-like systems which provides simple interfaces for interacting with the Waggle platform.

-It provides functionality in a few core area:
+It provides functionality in a few core areas:

 * Protocols - Interfaces for working with Waggle data formats such as sensorgrams and datagrams.
-* Messaging - Interfaces for sending and receiving message frames over serial ports.
+* Messaging - Interfaces for sending and receiving message frames over UART links.
 * Development - Helper objects to facilitate testing and debugging.
 Supports native builds for local testing.

 ## Installation